george-hawkins/mini-quad-2023/build.md

 ```

 [ This disables support for parallel PWN receivers - see <https://betaflight.com/docs/development/Rx> ]

+I don't see any value in replicating this later when reflashing the firmware - as we're not using a PWM RX and disabling features that you don't use doesn't typically gain anything.

 The files does show some useful information: